bipinKrishnan/ml-recipe-book/_build/html/_sources/image_captioning.md

 df.loc[:, 'captions'] = captions
 ```

 In our previous chapters, we solved text-to-text problems like summarization and translation, where we used an encoder-decoder type model.
 But there, both the inputs and outputs were text.
 Unlike those chapters, here the input is image and output is text.
-So we will use ```AutoFeatureExtractor``` from transformers library to preprocessing the input images and ```AutoTokenizer``` for preprocessing the output text.
+So we will use ```AutoFeatureExtractor``` from transformers library to preprocess the input images and ```AutoTokenizer``` for preprocessing the output text.

 The tokenizer we load using ```AutoTokenizer``` will process the text and prepare it in a format which can be directly fed to the model.
-Similarly, ```AutoFeatureExtractor``` will process the image and prepare it in a format which can be directly fed to the vision model.
+Similarly, the feature extractor loaded using ```AutoFeatureExtractor``` will process the image and prepare it in a format which can be directly fed to the vision model.

 We will load the feature extractor for our images from [vision transformer checkpoint](https://huggingface.co/google/vit-base-patch16-224-in21k) and the tokenizer from [gpt2 checkpoint](https://huggingface.co/gpt2):